amodmulay/staxmpa/README.md

     - `topicPositions`: The pixel coordinates of topics that have been manually dragged.
 This state is crucial for persisting UI changes.
     - `selectedThemeId`: The ID of the currently active theme.
     - `customColorOverrides`: Custom colors applied to specific regions.
+    - `radarSize`: The pixel dimensions (width & height) of the radar view.

 - **Lifting State Up**: This is the core principle used. `RadarPage` holds the state and defines the functions that can modify it (e.g., `handleAddTopic`, `handleTopicPositionChange`).

 - **Unidirectional Data Flow**:
     1.  **State is passed down**: `RadarPage` passes the state down to its child components as props (e.g., `RadarView` receives `topics` and `regions`).
 These child components are purely presentational; they render what they are given.
-    2.  **Actions are passed up**: When a user interacts with a child component (like clicking "Add Topic" in `TopicForm`), the component doesn't change the state directly.
+    2.  **Actions are passed up**: When a user interacts with a child component (like clicking "Add Topic" in `RadarControls`), the component doesn't change the state directly.
 Instead, it calls a function (like `onAddTopic`) that was passed down to it as a prop.
 This function, which lives in `RadarPage`, is the only thing that can modify the state.

 This approach keeps the application predictable and easier to debug, as all state changes happen in one central location.